Enquiries: Karen Saunders, Secretary, Otari CWL, 04/476 0044, email@example.com

 THE LATEST AND GREATEST NEWSLETTERS

 Cardinal John Dew speaking at our conference, which he does every year.
 Pictured is Diane Glynan, Treasurer, and Christine Paterson, President.
 Listening intently in far right corner is Susan Lloyd who took up office of President for the second time in May 2020. +John Dew's address is covered in Minutes.
-The conference date for 2021 has also just been confirmed and will be Thursday 18th March, hosted by the Kapiti Region at the new Church, Our Lady of Kapiti, Paraparaumu; the branch incidentally will be hosting St Margaret Clitherow gathering on Tuesday 25th August (this year!)
-9.30 with Mass and then shared lunch.
+The conference date for 2021 has also just been confirmed and will be Thursday 18th March, hosted by the Kapiti Region at the new Church, Our Lady of Kapiti, Paraparaumu.
+Unfortunately the St Margaret Clitherow gathering on Tuesday 25th August had to be cancelled, watch this space for 2021 updates.

 The Archdiocesan Conference March 16th went very well and with the earlier date in March, we were very lucky to be able to still host it.
 The conference also marked the 75th anniversary of Archdiocesan conferences, so pictured with the afternoon tea birthday cake, from LtoR: Christine Paterson, Archdiocesan President (term finished May) Kay Blackburn, former National President and Susan Dickson, current National President. https://www.wn.catholic.org.nz/adw_welcom/welcom-june-2020-issue-383/ Here is the link to June WelCom issue for conference story.